mohamed3418/Top-daily-15-trends-in-egypt/README.md

 # daily top 15 trends in egypt

-this is iteractive dashoboard represent daily top 15 trends in egypt and extract data from BigQuery every day.
+In this project, I answered the question “what are the top daily 15 trends in Egypt “.
+I created a direct connection between Big Query and Power bi and created dynamic filters and reprocessing to pull and clean data every day.